Tractor Driver Resume Examples

 - 8+ years of experience in safety inspection and risk assessment

-- Proven track record of reducing accidents and improving compliance with safety regulations
+- Track record of reducing accidents and improving compliance with safety regulations

 - Skilled in risk assessment, safety protocols, and team training